Filip-231/NG-CarApp/README.md

 sudo docker-compose -f docker-compose-deploy.yml build
 sudo docker-compose -f docker-compose-deploy.yml up

+Warning: In that case you need to set locally environment variables:
+- SECRET_KEY= #random key
+- ALLOWED_HOSTS= #hosts which use application

 To pull it directly from my dockerhub for deployment:
 download docker-compose-deploy-from-dockerhub.yml
 sudo docker-compose -f docker-compose-deploy-from-dockerhub.yml pull
 sudo docker-compose -f docker-compose-deploy-from-dockerhub.yml up

+Warning: In that case you need to set locally environment variables:
+- SECRET_KEY= #random key
+- ALLOWED_HOSTS= #hosts which use application

 app is runing with nginx as proxy: